Funding and Training Opportunities

 Early Career Investigator Program

-*The next RFA will not be released until Spring 2024.
+*The next RFA will be released early 2024.

-The ECIP is a new funding opportunity to support early career faculty.
-This award will provide up to $15,000/year for up to 2 years to support early career faculty by helping them develop a R or K award or equivalent research career development application.
-The program will help network participants with appropriate mentors, identify training needs, and develop and implement a feasibility research project which will require participation in a longitudinal grant-writing boot camp during the first year of funding.
+The Early Career Investigator Program is intended to support early career faculty by providing up to $30,000 over 2 years by helping them to develop a R or K award or equivalent research career development application.
+The program will help network participants with appropriate mentors, identify training needs, provide a foundation to construct a feasibility research project by providing professional development opportunities.

 Mini-Sabbatical (MSab) Funding